Some conservative media hosts ridiculed Biden’s warnings of a Russian attack. Now they say it’s his fault.

 Other conservative outlets elected to ignore or play down the crisis.
 One America News spent most of Thursday morning airing extended live coverage of the Conservative Political Action Conference, with only brief mentions of Ukraine.

 Fox’s news division took a more conventional journalistic approach.
-The network’s reporters and news anchors have largely acknowledged the severity of Russia’s incursion, which anchor Brett Baier on Wednesday night called: “the darkest hour for Europe since World War II.”
+The network’s reporters and news anchors have largely acknowledged the severity of Russia’s incursion, which anchor Bret Baier on Wednesday night called: “the darkest hour for Europe since World War II.”
 National security correspondent Jennifer Griffin has consistently backed up the Biden administration’s warnings about Russia’s intention, going so far as to chide the dismissive commentary of some colleagues.

 Russia’s aggression toward Ukraine escalated late last night, and some of Fox’s biggest personalities have not yet had a chance to weigh in on their evening shows.